After reading The Almanack by Naval Ravikant in late 2021, I loved this take on earned success and wanted to use this structure for goals.

 - Making stuff by hand

 - Read at least 30 minutes every day (300X)

 - Write at least 1000 words per day (300X)

 Social & Relationships

-I want to stay intentional with the relationships in my life and making sure I am staying connected to the people I want to.
-That means picking up the phone to call people (yes I’m going to be that weirdo), and sending notes to people I think about in a more intentional way.
+I want to stay intentional with the relationships in my life and make sure I am staying connected to the people I want to.
+That means picking up the phone to call people (yes I’m going to be that weirdo) and sending notes to people I think about more intentionally.

 - Get married & start planning for